rajneesh2350/Security-Control-System/README.md

 # Security-Control-System
-** create/use rajneesh2350/ folder put all files init for proper files navigation or change according to your need. ** Security Control System made for observation/handling of Security Equipment like camras,login devices etc..
+** create/use rajneesh2350/ folder put all files init for proper files navigation or change according to your need.
+/rajneesh2350/index7.php (Run This) **

+Security Control System made for observation/handling of Security Equipment like camras,login devices etc..

 Features Implemented: